⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 There are two types of LMS:

-• Proprietary LMS is licensed under the exclusive legal right, restricted from modification, further distribution, reverse engineering, and other uses.
-They are closed-source with license costs per user.
-Some popular Proprietary LMS: TalentLMS, Litmos, iSpring, NEO LMS
+• Proprietary LMS software is licensed under exclusive legal rights, restricting modification, further distribution, reverse engineering, and other uses.
+These systems are closed-source and require license costs per user.
+Some popular Proprietary LMSs: TalentLMS, Litmos, iSpring, NEO LMS

 • Open-source LMS works under the terms of the GNU General Public License.
-The license is intended to guarantee the freedom to share and change the program and ensure its freedom.
-Good examples of open-source LMS are eFront, Moodle, and the LMS we focus on—Open edX.
+The license guarantees the freedom to share and change the program.
+Good examples of open-source LMS are eFront, Moodle, and the LMS we focus on — Open edX.

 There are a lot of resources that can help you choose the LMS that would suit you best.
 Please Contact Us so we can help you understand whether Open edX is a way to go.